Outbreak-Research/Documentation/docs/game data/items.md

 | 69             | Bomb Switch                         | 108 |
 | 70             | Mine Detector                       | 19 |

-- Offset 10: Menu actions flag
+- Offset 10: menu actions

 When an item is selected in inventory value of this byte changes.
 The value indicates possibilites of interaction with the item.